DukeEngage-New Orleans Overview

 Students will be given a stipend to cover the costs of purchasing groceries to cook their own meals.
 Grocery trips will occur on a regular basis and suites are equipped with full kitchens.
 Program staff will provide a weekly group meal.
 In general, there will be a broad selection and availability of food options.

-Transportation: DukeEngage provides or arranges transportation to and from service placements and all scheduled program activities, preferring public transportation where possible.
-In New Orleans, student receive an unlimited transit pass to facilitate travel to and from service placement sites and enrichment activities.
-Most student use this pass on a daily basis, commuting from 10 minutes up to an hour.
+In New Orleans, students receive an unlimited transit pass to facilitate travel to and from service placement sites and enrichment activities.
+Most students use this pass on a daily basis, commuting from 10 minutes up to an hour.
 A few students will be able to walk to their placements sites.
 Program leaders will coordinate transportation to some group service activities and weekly trips to a grocery store.

-Other Opportunities: Occasionally, students may have evening and weekend commitments with their service placements.
+Occasionally, students may have evening and weekend commitments with their service placements.
 DukeEngage students also have program commitments about two nights per week (reflection and a group meal).
 At weekly group meals, the group will interact with community members invited to share their personal and professional experiences.
 Students will participate in enrichment and service activities celebrating the transformation of this unique city, mostly on Saturdays.
 They will learn about the impact of Hurricane Katrina, rich cultural history, and the unique environmental features of Southern Louisiana.
 They will experience a range of experiences that reflect the city’s unique blend of French, Spanish, and Caribbean roots, including music, the arts, and other cultural landmarks.
 Attendance at all group programming is required.
 The remaining time during the week and weekends will be free for students to relax or explore the city on their own.
-Open water swimming is not a sponsored activity in any DukeEngage program.

 - Brinkley, Douglas.
 The Great Deluge.
 William Morrow.
 2006.